-As the pain from arthritis becomes worse, keeping up with everyday activities may become more difficult or painful.
+As the pain from arthritis becomes worse, keeping up with everyday activities may become more difficult.

-Sometimes making changes around the home will take some stress off your knee and relieve some of the pain.
+Making changes around your home will take some stress off your joints, such as your knee or hip, and help relieve some of the pain.

 Make sure you can reach everything you need without getting on your tiptoes or bending down low.

-Find ways to avoid needing to search for important items during the day.
-You can wear a small fanny or waist pack in order to have a portable phone, your wallet, and your keys with you.
+Find ways to avoid having to search for important items during the day.
+You can wear a small waist pack to hold your cell phone, wallet, and keys.

 Get automatic light switches installed.

-If going up and down stairs is very hard:
+If going up and down stairs is hard:

-Find someone to help with housecleaning, taking out the garbage, gardening, and other household activities or tasks.
+Find someone to help with house cleaning, taking out the garbage, gardening, and other household tasks.

 Ask someone to shop for you or have your food delivered.

-Check your local pharmacy or medical supply store for different aids that can help with reaching, getting dressed, using the toilet, and other activities.
+Check your local pharmacy or medical supply store for different aids that can help you, such as:

-Ask about having bars installed on the walls by the toilet, shower or bath, or elsewhere in your home.
+Ask a contractor or handyman about having bars installed on the walls by your toilet, shower or bath, or elsewhere in your home.